rugk/unicodify/README.md

 <img height="200" width="200" src="assets/header.svg">

 This is a (Firefox and Thunderbird) add-on (WebExtension) that allows you to autocorrect common text sequences and convert text characters to a look like a special font.
-For instance, it converts quotes like `"these"` to `“these”`, which are typographically more correct.
+For instance, it converts quotes like `"these"` to `“these”`, which are typographically correct.

-In contrast to many other add-ons, …
+Additionally, you can convert text into more than 20 different font styles and camel casing changes.

-It is/has/features…
+You can enable and disable any features in the options and adjust more settings regarding the behavior of the add-on.

-It is inspired by ….
 This extension only works with modern Firefox and Thunderbird v78 or higher.

 ## Download